ejball/ArgsReading/docs/ArgsReading/ArgsReader/ReadFlag.md

 ## Remarks

 If the flag is found, the method returns `true` and the flag is removed.
-If `ReadFlag` is called with the same name, it will return `false`, unless the same flag appears twice on the command line.
+If `ReadFlag` is called again with the same name, it will return `false`, unless the same flag appears twice on the command line.

 To support multiple names for the same flag, use a `|` to separate them, e.g. use `help|h|?` to support three different names for a help flag.

-Single-character names use a single hyphen, e.g. `-h`, and are matched case-sensitively.
-Longer names use a double hyphen, e.g. `--help`, and are matched case-insensitively.
+Single-character names use a single hyphen, e.g. `-h`.
+Longer names use a double hyphen, e.g. `--help`.

 ## See Also